vitaly-t/custom-string-formatter/README.md

 The extra syntax is for cases like combining it with ES6 Template Literals, etc.

-Property names follow simple JavaScript variable notation: the name can contain letters (case-sensitive), digits, `$`, `_` (underscore) and `.` for nested properties.
+Property names follow a simple JavaScript variable notation: the name can contain letters (case-sensitive), digits, `$`, `_` (underscore) and `.` for nested properties.

 You can use a combination of the above inside one string, but you cannot combine opener-closer pairs, i.e.